 Jesus was smart enough not to answer their question directly.
 Can you imagine what would have happened if he had replied in this situation, "My authority comes from God!"?
 This would have given the leaders, the chief priests and the elders sufficient cause to have him arrested on the spot, stuffed away and silenced.
 Instead, in good rabbinical tradition Jesus tossed the issue back with another question, this time asking the leaders if they thought John's baptism came from God, or from human origins, putting them into a huge dilemma.
-Caught between the rock of admitting the baptism was from God, opening themselves up to the charge of not believing, and the hard place of claiming it was merely a human invention, thus angering the adoring crowds, the leaders could only mutter, "we do not know."
-"Go figure" was the essence of Jesus' final reply to them, leaving them hanging.
-That's not exactly what he said, but it captures the essence.
-Perhaps we could even hear him dismissing the challenge of the chief priests and elders with today's "what-ever!"
+Caught between the rock of admitting the baptism was from God and thereby opening themselves up to the charge of not believing, and the hard place of claiming baptism was merely a human invention and thus angering the adoring crowds, the leaders could only mutter, "we do not know."
+Treading on the toes of leaders, even or especially religious leaders, like that and putting them into the embarrassing position of having to admit not being in control, is a very dangerous activity.
+The self-righteous really, really do not like being made to look unrighteous.

 It's a good thing that we don't have any self-righteous, puffed-up chief priests and poobahs in Christianity today, isn't it?
-Well, unless you count people like Pat Robertson - the ultra-right-wingnut who called for the assassination of Hugo Chavez, the democratically-elected leader of Venezuela.
-To be fair, Robertson did apologize, after two days of a media storm, during which everybody, even President Bush, distanced themselves from this paragon of Christian love.

-No, there aren't any self-righteous puffed-up Christian leaders today, unless you count the good folks at Focus on the Family, lovingly spamming the world with literature and advice that borders on hate mongering, all done in Christian love, of course.
+Well, it would be a good thing, except that sadly we do indeed have such people aplenty.
+Names like Robertson and Dobson come readily to mind, lovingly spamming the world with self-gratiating literature and advice that borders on hate mongering - all done in Christian love, of course.

-I guess if we stop to think, there are still lots of self-designated chief priests today, who will challenge those who are flipping pancakes and serving coffee with the same questions, "by what authority are you doing these good things?"
+Also sadly I think we would admit that there are still many self-designated chief priests today, modern-day righteous poobahs who challenge those flipping pancakes and serving coffee with the same questions, "by what authority are you doing these good things?"
 There are still plenty who, while they shun the robes of the chief priests, are still afraid to walk with and talk with and touch and heal the swirling crowds, preferring instead to isolate themselves in islands of purity and challenge those who would offer practical love in Christ's name.
-And just as the chief priests and the elders didn't - couldn't - answer Jesus' question, questions are still not welcome in many parts of the church, especially among the self-righteous.
+And just as the chief priests and the elders didn't - couldn't - answer Jesus' probing question, they still make sure that questions are still not welcome in many parts of the church.
 As Bishop Spong asks, "why is it that the churches who profess to have all the answers don't allow any questions?"

 Jesus dismissed the questions of the puffed-up self-righteous, but he didn't leave it there - he added a parable just in case those leaders, and the rest of us, missed his point.
 The parable was the one about the two sons asked by their father to work in the vineyard - one says, "no" but eventually does so; the other says, "sure", but doesn't.
-The message is pretty clear, but even so Jesus added a counter challenge, declaring that "prostitutes and tax collectors are entering the kingdom ahead of you!"
+The point of that message is pretty clear, but even so Jesus dropped another shocker, declaring that "prostitutes and tax collectors are entering the kingdom ahead of you!"
 That's a pretty harsh challenge to make not only about, but directly into, the faces of the religious leaders right in the temple!
-You'd think that a person would need a great deal of authority to "yank the tiger's tail" like that - go figure!
+It takes a lot of authority to tread on the toes of the religious like that!